-Golden arches, Happy Meals, and the unmistakable aroma of fries—McDonald’s has become an iconic symbol of fast food culture around the world.
+Golden arches, Happy Meals, and the unmistakable aroma of fries—McDonald’s has become an iconic symbol of fast food culture worldwide.
 Whether you’re a devoted fan or an occasional visitor, there’s so much more to this global giant than meets the eye.
 While you might think you know everything there is to know about the McDonald’s empire, prepare to be surprised.

 1. The Original McDonald’s Mascot Was Not Ronald McDonald